How to Specify the Printer Name in C#

 }

-// Configure and print to the first available printer
+// Configure settings for the first available printer

 PrintSettings settings = new PrintSettings